haoluns/robustFPCA/Readme.md

-Robust Regression-Based Functional Principal Component Analysis
+Robust Functional Principal Component Analysis Based on a New Regression Framework

 funs_robust.r
 - contains the source code for implementing the robust regression-based functional principal component analysis